May (given name)

 May is an English feminine given name.
 It is derived from the name of the month, which comes from Maia, the name of a Roman fertility goddess.
 The name May is also used as a pet form of Mary and Margaret.

+It can also be a variant of the Arabic name Mai مي, which either means Water or Little gazelle.